wardensdev/ComputeWorker/README.md

 If you want more control over the dispatching and executing of your shader, you can call `dispatch_compute_list()` and `execute_compute_shader()` manually to run it.
 If you make changes to the data in your uniforms, you must call `dispatch_compute_list()` before calling `execute_compute_shader()`, or the shader won't receive the updated data.

+Calling `destroy()` will stop execution and free the ComputeWorker's RenderingDevice (and all the resources created by it).
+This can be used to swap out the worker's shader or uniforms.
+After `destroy()` has been called, `initialize()` must be called again to resume execution and enable the use of the `get_uniform_data` and `set_uniform_data` functions.
+The `initialized` variable can be used to check if those functions can be called.

 ## GPUUniforms